JaniPM/dynamo-counter/README.md

 # DynamoDB counter sample

-This is a simple counter app using DynamoDB in local-stac.
+This is a simple counter app using DynamoDB in local-stack.

 # Instructions